Docs

 Manual instrumentation

-Manual instrumentation allows users to define and manage telemetry data collection points within their Ruby applications, providing granular control over what is traced.
+Manual instrumentation allows users to define and manage telemetry data collection points within their Ruby apps, providing granular control over what is traced.

 1. Initialize Tracer.
 Use the OpenTelemetry API to obtain a tracer from the global tracer provider.
 This tracer will be used to start and manage spans.